segmentio/nightmarejs.org/src/index.md

 });
 </code></pre>

-And then the same result with Nightmare on top:
+And then the same result with Nightmare:

 <pre><code>new <b>Nightmare()</b>
   .<b>goto</b>(<i>'http://yahoo.com'</i>)